ICONSIAM Bangkok: All You Need to Know About the Mother of All Malls

 Chill at the Icon Siam Park

-If you want to take a break from shopping, then head over the Icon Siam Park.
+If you want to take a break from shopping, head over to the Icon Siam Park.
 You’ll chance upon the stunning Bangkok skyline and artistic benches.
 Definitely Instagram-worthy!

 How to Get There